 Bossa Nova Drum Style is the second in the series: Essential Latin Drum Set Beats.
 Over the years, I collected a bunch of books that talked about playing various Latin styles on drum set.
 I kept going from one book to another searching for answers and ideas.
 There was some agreement.
 But mostly disagreement about what is authentic and correct for each Latin style.
 Here are simple, stylistically accurate and essential Latin rhythms and patterns to play Bossa Nova drum beats on drum set.

 The Bossa Nova bass line retains the characteristic Samba drum beat pattern.
 Having originated in Brazil, the clave is slightly different from the Afro Cuban Clave varieties.
-It is often referred to as a Brazilian Clave.
+Refer to it as a Brazilian Clave.
 See: Afro Cuban Clave Essentials.
 It still has a 2-3 or 3-2 pattern.
 But unlike the Afro Cuban Clave, it is acceptable to reverse the clave order.
-The 8th note ride pattern is commonly played on a closed hi-hat or with a brush on the snare drum.
-The clave pattern is commonly played with a cross stick on the snare drum rim to imitate wooden claves.
+Play the 8th note ride pattern on a closed hi-hat or with a brush on the snare drum.
+Play the clave pattern with a cross stick on the snare drum rim to imitate wooden claves.

 Bossa Nova Originated In Brazil